alexg9010/2025_data_engineering_zoomcamp/homework/04-analytics-engineering/README.md

 #### Solution

 Setup of the environment is described [here](../../04_analytics_engineering/dbt.md#prerequisites).

+We use terraform to deploy the environment, which is described [here](../../04_analytics_engineering/dbt.md#use-terrafrom).
+We adjust the upload script to fix some schema issues, which is described [here](../../04_analytics_engineering/dbt.md#fix-schema-issues).
+Then we use the web_to_gcs.py script to upload the data to GCS, which is described [here](../../04_analytics_engineering/dbt.md#upload-data-to-gcs).
+Finally we run local dbt, which is described [here](../../04_analytics_engineering/dbt.md#run-local-dbt).

 ### Question 1: Understanding dbt model resolution

 Provided you've got the following sources.yaml